Yash-Keswani/Badafone/documentation/Submission_2.md

   access to tower-wise statistics

 **Employee** -
-  access to their own support tickets
+  access to their own support tickets - read ability to answer them - write

 ## Advanced Queries